-The final report is currently in development..
+The final report is currently in development.
 No gaps have yet been identified.

-How do the Type N riparian prescriptions affect downstream water quality and fish populations?
+How do the Type N riparian prescriptions affect water quality delivered to downstream Type F/S waters?

 Fish

 Within the Type N Experimental Buffer Treatment Project in Hard Rock Lithologies, six subbasins in the southern Olympics and Willapa Hills are being assessed for fish response to riparian harvest along the upstream Type N stream channels.
 These sites are also being sampled for flow, material export, litter fall, periphyton, and temperature.
 These sites will offer an opportunity to conduct case studies that provide insight into fish response under different treatment conditions.
 Because of the low number of available sites, the fish portion of the study was removed from the repeated measures analysis of variance design used for other segments of the study.